GovTechSG/purple-a11y/README.md

 Scanning website...

-#purple-a11y will then start scraping from the file link provided above.
+#oobee will then start scraping from the file link provided above.
 #Console results

 ```